 Maria Vicente not only breaks records, she breaks them in record time!
-The irrepressible new star of Spanish athletics stormed in to win this weekend’s European under 20’s Championships in Boras, Sweden.
+The irrepressible new star of Spanish athletics stormed in to win the European under 20’s Championships in Boras, Sweden.
 It will therefore come as no surprise that she has also become the latest—and youngest—member of the Richard Mille family.

 Sprinting through the impressively long list of titles and trophies the young Catalan has already notched up, you have to keep reminding yourself that Maria is—still—a mere 18 years old!
 She is already, and by a long stretch, Spain’s best-ever female heptathlete, having broken no less than 53 Spanish records and being crowned World Champion Under 18 Heptathlon (in 2017) before striking Gold at last year’s European U-18 Championships, not to mention finding time to bring home the World Record U-18 Heptathlon.